-Class 10 Science Chapter 15 Our Environment
+Class 10 Science Chapter 13 Our Environment Notes and Questions

 Environment: Our surrounding is called environment.